 The forest reflectance model may be classified as a hybrid-type model, including the properties both geometrical and radiative transfer equation-based models.
 Tree crown envelopes are modeled as ellipsoids of rotation or cones in the upper and cylinders in the lower part (Fig. 1).
-Leaves and branches are uniformly distributed in the crown and spherically oriented.
+Leaves and branches are uniformly distributed in the crown.
+Foliage orientation inside crowns is described by the two-parameter elliptical distribution of leaf normal inclination.